Judge rules AEW lawsuit brought by Kevin Kelly and the Tates will move to Florida federal court

 “The forum selection clauses are standard within the professional wrestling industry, and the contracts were primarily negotiated, executed, and administered from Jacksonville, Florida,” Perez wrote in her order.
 “Thus, enforcement in Florida would not be so seriously inconvenient as to be unreasonable.
 Considering the convenience of the parties and the interest of justice, the balance favors transfer to the United States District Court for the Middle District of Florida.”

-The case will continue in that court where the plaintiffs face another imminent hurdle.
+The case will continue in that court where Kelly and the Tates face another imminent hurdle.
 AEW also filed a motion to compel arbitration, which could force the plaintiffs to resolve their claims privately, outside of any public court, as their talent contracts purportedly require.
 Both sides have already submitted arguments on the issue of the enforceability of the arbitration clauses, as well.

 With the case being moved to Florida, a new judge will decide whether the arbitration clauses should be enforced.